 CHRIST THE REDEEMER

 Last but not least on this itinerary is Christ The Redeemer which is easily the most popular tourist attraction in Rio and perhaps the world.

-Christ The Redeemer, or Cristo Redentor in Portuguese, is an Art Deco statue of Jesus Christ which stands a staggering 30m tall on the summit of Mount Corcovado in Rio de Janeiro.
+Christ The Redeemer, or Cristo Redentor in Portuguese, is an Art Deco statue of Jesus Christ that stands a staggering 30m tall on the summit of Mount Corcovado in Rio de Janeiro.
 It has been listed as one of the New 7 Wonders Of The World and has also become a cultural icon of both Rio de Janeiro and Brazil.

 There are a few ways of reaching the summit of Mount Corcovado to visit Christ The Redeemer and they are by walking, bus, or funicular train.

 If you decide to walk/hike to the summit you won’t have to pay an entrance fee for Christ The Redeemer, though bear in mind that it’s at least a one-hour hike each way in the blistering sun.

 My personal recommendation is to take the funicular train from the train station at the bottom of Mount Corcovado and ride it to the very top which takes approximately twenty minutes.
 The cost is R$65 in the low season and R$79 in the high season.

 Once you have finally reached the summit you can enjoy the most amazing panoramic views of Rio de Janeiro city!
 To avoid the crowds aim to go early in the morning or at sunset.